juergenweb/FrontendForms/README.md

 * Password (Input password to enter a password - class name: Password)
 * Password confirmation (Input password to enter the password confirmation - class name: PasswordConfirmation)
 * Privacy (Checkbox to accept the data privacy - class name: Privacy)
+* PrivacyText (Text only for accepting the Terms and Privacy Policy - class name: Privacy) - this is not an input field -> it is a child of the TextElements class and can be used instead of the Privacy checkbox.
+It outputs only a text string
 * SendCopy (Checkbox to force the sending a copy of the text of a contact form to me - class name: SendCopy)
 * Subject (Input text to enter a subject - class name: Subject)
 * Message (Textarea to enter a text - class name: Message)